Loader gif

 If you tried to save enough money to buy a house, home prices would probably rise faster than you could tuck money away.

-However, mortgage debt is often deemed “okay” debt because it usually has low interest rates.
+However, debt is often deemed “okay” debt because it usually has low interest rates.
 Plus, if you can resist refinancing, the balance usually goes down over time.

 Additionally, mortgage debt is tax deductible for most people.